zorn/mikezornek.com/content/posts/2024/5/april-2024-review/index.md

 Have not yet started the [Obsidian Field Guide](https://learn.macsparky.com/p/obsidianfg-plus), but I continue to use Obsidian a bit at work and on my personal laptop.
 Still not sure if it will stick.
 Changing some writing habits (and hotkeys) takes time.

-Started reading [Radical Candor](https://bookshop.org/p/books/radical-candor-be-a-kick-ass-boss-without-losing-your-humanity-kim-scott/8486942) after it came up during a 1:1 chat at I work.
+Started reading [Radical Candor](https://bookshop.org/p/books/radical-candor-be-a-kick-ass-boss-without-losing-your-humanity-kim-scott/8486942) after it came up during a 1:1 chat at work.
 I was anxious after giving a fairly sharp code review, explaining the proposed solution did not align with the community norms around PubSub.
-It's hard to be so direct, but my manager thought I did well and had a good balance of hitting Radical Candor.
+It's hard to be so direct, but my manager thought I did well and had a good balance, hitting Radical Candor.
 Over the next day or so, I got some face time with the contributor, and it all worked out.
-Anyways, I thought I should check out the book for more context and feedback.
+Anyways, I thought I should check out the book for more context.

 ## Video Games / TV